surniaulula/wpsso-ratings-and-reviews/readme.txt

 * *Improvements*
 	* Added a "Rating" column for media, posts, pages, and custom post types admin lists.
 * *Bugfixes*
-	* Fixed disabling of the "Allow ratings for reviews" option when saving Quick Edit options.
+	* Fixed disabling of the "Enable ratings and reviews" option when saving Quick Edit options.
 * *Developer Notes*
 	* None